akemin-dayo/KarenPrefs/README.md

 1. `-(NSString *) karenPrefsDeviantArtUsername` — Override this method and return a deviantArt username that you want to open using `-(void) openDeviantArt`.

-1. ``-(void) openDeviantArt` — When called, opens the deviantArt username defined in `-(NSString *) karenPrefsDeviantArtUsername` in the official deviantArt app.
+1. `-(void) openDeviantArt` — When called, opens the deviantArt username defined in `-(NSString *) karenPrefsDeviantArtUsername` in the official deviantArt app.
 If the deviantArt app is not installed, then it will open deviantArt's web UI instead.
 Does nothing if `-(NSString *) karenPrefsDeviantArtUsername` is `nil`.

+1. `-(UIColor *) karenPrefsCustomTintColor` — Override this method and return an `UIColor` to change the tint color of your preference pane.
+However, please make note of an important implementation detail described in `-(BOOL) karenPrefsIsRootBundle`. **Defaults to `nil` if not set.**

+1. `-(BOOL) karenPrefsIsRootBundle` — Override this method and return `0` to signify to KarenPrefs that the bundle that the `KarenPrefsListController` is located in is *not* the root bundle.
+A "root bundle" is one where if you tap Back, you will end up back at the main list of PreferenceLoader preference panes.
+This is important for `-(UIColor *) karenPrefsCustomTintColor` as it relies on the value returned by this method to determine whether or not to reset the tint color. **Defaults to `1` if not set.**

 ##### `KarenPrefsBannerCell`

-Tested to work on iOS 5/6/7/8/9.
+Tested to work on iOS 5/6/7/8/9/10.

 This is a `PSTableCell` subclass that sets an image as its own background.

 Override `-(NSString *) karenPrefsBannerLoadFromImage` in your subclass's implementation to specify the filename of the image in your preference bundle that will be used as a banner.

-The height can be modified via your specifier plist by adding the `height` key/value pair.
+The height can be modified via your specifier plist by adding the `height` key/value pair in your property list.
 (Example: `<key>height</key><integer>205</integer>`)

 ##### `KarenPrefsAnimatedExitToSpringBoard`

-Tested to work on iOS 5/6/7/8/9.
+Tested to work on iOS 5/6/7/8/9/10.

 This adds the `-(void) animatedExit` method to `UIApplication` which when called, will gracefully close the Preferences app with the native iOS "closed app" animation, then terminate the process.

 ##### `KarenPrefsCustomTextColorButtonCell`

-Tested to work on iOS 5/6/7/8/9.
+Tested to work on iOS 5/6/7/8/9/10.

-This is a `PSTableCell` subclass that changes the text color to any `UIColor *`.
+This is a `PSTableCell` subclass that has a configurable text color.

 Override `-(UIColor *) karenPrefsCustomTextColor` in your subclass's implementation to specify the text color of the cell.

-Some pre-made subclasses are already included with KarenPrefs (`KarenPrefsBlackTextButtonCell`, `KarenPrefsRedTextButtonCell`, `KarenPrefsGreenTextButtonCell`, `KarenPrefsPurpleTextButtonCell`).

 ##### `KarenPrefsBlackTextButtonCell`

-Tested to work on iOS 5/6/7/8/9.
+Tested to work on iOS 5/6/7/8/9/10.
 Unnecessary if exclusively targeting iOS 5 and 6.

 This is a `KarenPrefsCustomTextColorButtonCell` subclass that changes the text color to black.

-I wrote this because iOS 7 and above use a blue text color in their `PSButtonCell` implementations, and I wanted a black one for mikoto's `PSButtonCell` buttons.
+Useful if you want a `PSButtonCell` on iOS 7 and above with black text instead of the default blue.

 ##### `KarenPrefsRedTextButtonCell`

-Tested to work on iOS 5/6/7/8/9.
+Tested to work on iOS 5/6/7/8/9/10.

 This is a `KarenPrefsCustomTextColorButtonCell` subclass that changes the text color to red.

-Useful for making scary-looking "Reset Settings" buttons.
+Useful for buttons that perform destructive operations (such as "Reset Settings" buttons).

 ##### `KarenPrefsGreenTextButtonCell`

-Tested to work on iOS 5/6/7/8/9.
+Tested to work on iOS 5/6/7/8/9/10.

 This is a `KarenPrefsCustomTextColorButtonCell` subclass that changes the text color to green.

-I use this for my "Donate Using PayPal" buttons.
+Useful for donation buttons.

 ##### `KarenPrefsPurpleTextButtonCell`

-Tested to work on iOS 5/6/7/8/9.
+Tested to work on iOS 5/6/7/8/9/10.

 This is a `KarenPrefsCustomTextColorButtonCell` subclass that changes the text color to purple.

+##### `KarenPrefsCustomColorSwitchCell`

+Tested to work on iOS 6/7/8/9/10. **Do not use this feature in your code just yet.
+KarenPrefs 1.2 is *not* released yet as of this writing.
+As such, the API is also not entirely stable.** ~~Available as of KarenPrefs version 1.2. (`Depends: net.angelxwind.karenprefs (>= 1.2)`)~~

+This is a `PSSwitchCell` subclass that has a configurable switch color.

+Override `-(UIColor *) karenPrefsCustomSwitchColor` in your subclass's implementation to specify the color to set the switch to.

 ##### `KarenPrefsBounceBackSwitchCell`

+Tested to work on iOS 6/7/8/9/10. **Do not use this feature in your code just yet.
+KarenPrefs 1.2 is *not* released yet as of this writing.
+As such, the API is also not entirely stable.** ~~Available as of KarenPrefs version 1.2. (`Depends: net.angelxwind.karenprefs (>= 1.2)`)~~

-Tested to work on iOS 6/7/8/9.
-If you're supporting iOS 5, you must add `-F$(SYSROOT)/System/Library/PrivateFrameworks -weak_framework Preferences` to your `TweakName_LDFLAGS` Makefile variable to avoid a crash.
+Note that while this does *not* work on iOS 5, if the preference pane you are using this in also supports iOS 5, you must add `-F$(SYSROOT)/System/Library/PrivateFrameworks -weak_framework Preferences` to your `TweakName_LDFLAGS` Makefile variable to avoid a crash.

 This is a `PSSwitchTableCell` subclass that is in a perpetual "on" state.
 When tapped, the switch will animate itself "bouncing back" to the on state.

-I wrote this for [mikoto](https://cydia.angelxwind.net/?page/net.angelxwind.mikoto), where it's used for two options ("OTA Software Update Disabler" and "Reset All Disabler") that are intentionally not disableable by design.
+In order for this to function properly, you must override `-(NSString *) karenPrefsBounceBackObserverName` with the name of an `NSNotificationCenter` observer.
+The way this works is that when the observer is called, the switch will be set to the "on" state.

+Useful for communicating to users that there are options that cannot be disabled and are always enabled.

+##### `KarenPrefsCustomColorBounceBackSwitchCell`

+Tested to work on iOS 6/7/8/9/10. **Do not use this feature in your code just yet.
+KarenPrefs 1.2 is *not* released yet as of this writing.
+As such, the API is also not entirely stable.** ~~Available as of KarenPrefs version 1.2. (`Depends: net.angelxwind.karenprefs (>= 1.2)`)~~

+This is a `KarenPrefsBounceBackSwitchCell` subclass that has a configurable switch color.

+Override `-(UIColor *) karenPrefsCustomSwitchColor` in your subclass's implementation to specify the color to set the switch to.

 ##### `KarenPrefsEditableTextCellWithReturn`

-Tested to work on iOS 5/6/7/8/9.
+Tested to work on iOS 5/6/7/8/9/10.

 This is a `PSEditableTableCell` subclass that just sets `-textFieldShouldReturn:textfield` to `1`.
 For more information on what `-(BOOL) textFieldShouldReturn:(UITextField *)textField` controls, consult [Apple's official documentation](https://developer.apple.com/library/ios/documentation/UIKit/Reference/UITextFieldDelegate_Protocol/#//apple_ref/occ/intfm/UITextFieldDelegate/textFieldShouldReturn:).